Nosey's LifeFrom Captivity to Sanctuary!

 1988: The Liebels

 In 1988, Nosey was purchased by Hugo Tomi Liebel (aka Tommy Liebel, Hugh Blum, or Hugo Bloom) of the Liebel Family Circus (aka Florida State Family Circus, Great American Family Circus, Liebling Bros.
 Circus, or Liebling Bros.
 Family Circus) of Davenport, Florida.
 She has been held captive, alone, ever since.
-She gives rides and performs in fairs, flea markets, festivals, and private events, and hasn’t been allowed the company of another African elephant.
+She gave rides and performed in fairs, flea markets, festivals, and private events, and wasn’t allowed the company of another African elephant.
 (Though the Liebels have had no other elephants since Nosey’s purchase, they were documented to have had at least one and possibly two previous elephant deaths.)
-She has been exhibited under the stage names Tiny, Peanut, and Dumbo, and is often contracted out to work in other circuses, such as the Hamid or Garden Brothers.
-Her “normal” route takes her from Florida in the winter, up the Eastern seaboard as far north as New York, and back through the mid-west and Texas.
+She was exhibited under the stage names Tiny, Peanut, and Dumbo, and was often contracted out to work in other circuses, such as the Hamid or Garden Brothers.
+Her “normal” route took her from Florida in the winter, up the Eastern seaboard as far north as New York, and back through the mid-west and Texas.

 Nosey, like the Liebel’s previous elephant, was trained to perform unnatural tricks from an early age.

-Hugo Liebel has been cited for violating the Animal Welfare Act numerous times over the decades on multiple accounts, including but not limited to:
+Hugo Liebel was cited for violating the Animal Welfare Act numerous times over the decades on multiple accounts, including but not limited to: